triszt4n/kittygram-android/README.md

 The user can browse the cats, and can choose cats from this page with the save button on the fragment to save to a collection, which opens up the Kitty saver fragment.
-Once a cat is chosen for saving into collection, if the Kitty is already in the Collection, it will be overwritten.
+Once a cat is chosen for saving into collection, if the Kitty is already in the Collection, a SnackBar with the information comes up.
 If not, a Kitty entity will be created for it and will be persistently saved (but the picture is still retrieved from the API by Glide).
 On a simple click on the picture, the cat viewer fragment comes up.